google/comprehensive-rust/src/why-rust.md

   have the memory unsafety issues.
 In addition, you get a modern language with constructs like pattern matching and built-in dependency management.

-* Experience with Java, Go, Python, JavaSript...: You get the same memory safety as in those languages, plus a similar high-level language feeling.
+* Experience with Java, Go, Python, JavaScript...: You get the same memory safety as in those languages, plus a similar high-level language feeling.
 In addition you get fast and predictable performance like C and C++ (no garbage collector) as well as access to low-level hardware (should you need it)